Sherman Oaks, Los Angeles: Arts and culture

 Los Angeles Public Library operates the Sherman Oaks Branch, also known as the Sherman Oaks Martin Pollard Branch.

+Located in Sherman Oaks is Ulster Scots 1690 Loyal Orange Lodge.
+It is a Protestant fraternal chapter within the Orange Order.
+Founded in 1973, the Orange Lodge is governed by the Loyal Orange Institution USA.
+They promote Ulster Scots and Orange heritage and culture.

 Parks and recreation

 The Van Nuys Sherman Oaks Park has a pool, auditorium, baseball diamonds, basketball courts, football field, gymnasium, and soccer field.

 Sherman Oaks Castle Park features an arcade, batting cages, and miniature golf.

 Government

 Local government

 The Sherman Oaks Neighborhood Council is an official government entity of the City of Los Angeles, providing a gateway to the Los Angeles City Council in order to promote public participation in city governance and decision-making processes.
 Sherman Oaks lies in Los Angeles's 4th City Council district, represented As of as of 2025 by Nithya Raman.

 County, state, and federal representation

 As of As of 2025, Sherman Oaks lies in the Los Angeles County Board of Supervisors' Third and Fifth Districts, represented by Lindsey Horvath and Kathryn Barger, respectively.
 It lies in California's 44th State Assembly district, represented by Nick Schultz.
 Sherman Oaks is in California's 27th State Senate District, represented by Henry Stern.
 It is in California's 32nd congressional district, represented by Brad Sherman.